RickFSA/Institute-of-Data/README.md

 # IOD Assignments
- This Repository is for IOD assignments and notebook works
+ This repository is for Insitution Of Data assignments and notebook works